dartmouth-cs98/dartmouth-cs98.github.io/slides/04_design/index_slides.md

 * Aim for **2-3 versions per feature**.

 ???
-* Use the “thick marker trick” - the thicker the marker, the more you force yourself to keep the designs at a conceptual level (it’s difficult to add in details when the marker tip is so large!).
-Whiteboard markers are great here too, just take photos!
+* the thicker the marker, the more you force yourself to keep the designs at a conceptual level
 * Include little or no specific content
 * Drop any worries about scale, straight lines, grids, etc.
 * Think in flows whenever possible (what pages come after?)
-* Match your sketches with your flow diagram - what part of the flow is not yet in the sketch?
 * Never settle for your first idea!